-Corporate Identity: ICA 2010 Singapore
+Logos and Branding Corporate Identity: ICA 2010 Singapore (9 of 10)

 Themed "Matters of Communication: Political, Cultural and Technological Challenges," this logo was created for the US-based International Communication Association (ICA) for their 60th conference in 2010 in Singapore.
 Espousing Eastern design cues of the likeness of the ying-yang symbol, the two androgynous silhouettes of human profiles suggest mutual correspondence and balance.
 While the fiery red on one silhouette suggests readiness, the earthy saffron with its references to monk robes on another is chosen for a subtle but harmonious contrast.
 Rings of text are interwoven into the periphery of the logo for a sense of interconnected dynamism.